styleguidist/react-styleguidist/docs/Cookbook.md

 See the [Preact example style guide](https://github.com/styleguidist/react-styleguidist/tree/master/examples/preact).

-**Warning:** Preact support is experimental and far from perfect.
-Feel free to send a pull request to imporove it.

 ## How to use React Styleguidist with styled-components?

 The [recommended way](https://github.com/styleguidist/react-styleguidist/issues/37#issuecomment-263502454) of using [styled-components](https://styled-components.com/) is like this: